jsknnr/enshrouded-server/README.md

 ### Docker Compose

 To use Docker Compose, either clone this repo or copy the `compose.yaml` and the `default.env` file out of the `container` directory to your local machine.
-Edit the `default.yaml` file to change the environment variables to the values you desire and then save the changes.
+Edit the `default.env` file to change the environment variables to the values you desire and then save the changes.
+You should only need to edit the `compose.yaml` if you intend to change the game and query port.
 Once you have made your changes, from the same directory that contains the compose and the env files, simply run:

 ```bash
 docker-compose up -d